-Error message when clicking hyperlink in Office: "Cannot locate the Internet server or proxy server"
+Error message when selecting hyperlink in Office: "Cannot locate the Internet server or proxy server"

-When you create a hyperlink in an Office document and then click the link, you may receive one of these error messages:
+When you create a hyperlink in an Office document and then select the link, you may receive one of these error messages:

 Unable to open <URL>.
 Cannot locate the Internet server or proxy server.